jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - Assigned by interpreter at runtime.
+- We can sketch a crude hierarchy of types from the way Python defines their relation.
+  - Bear in mind types are *intentionally simple*, but ambiguous hierarchies have greater overhead.
 - Late binding tests commands with input.
   - Julia also uses late binding via different mehods. *This is an important distincition between the languages.*
+- The *implementation* of a type is a different matter we will not examine today.
+Our interests lie in understanding how two programming languages utilize types.
 :::

 ## `float`[@python_docs_numeric_types_2018]<sup>,</sup>[@python_docs_numeric_literals_2018]